 If you work for a creative organization, you’ve probably spent time looking for a resource planning tool.
-At previous jobs I’ve held, whenever a new project manager came on board, the question “How did you do resource planning at your last job?” would invariably come up.
-Everyone had a different answer, but would usually add that whatever solution they had been using, the company was looking for a better one.
+Whenever a new project manager on-boards, the question “How did you do resource planning at your last job?” invariably comes up.
+Everyone has a different answer, but usually adds that whatever solution they used, the company was looking for a better one.

-When I first joined Think Brownstone, the company was rushing headlong into the transition from small company to medium-sized company; from being able to manage projects through organic communication and tight-knit project teams to needing scalable tools and someone focused on project management without having to do double duty with another role.
+A few years back Think Company was rushing headlong into the transition from small company to medium-sized company; from being able to manage projects through organic communication and tight-knit project teams.
+We needed scalable tools and someone focused on project management without having to do double duty with another role.
 We needed a good tool for resource planning.

-- Show us people’s planned utilization per week, per project (in hours)
+- Have the ability to show people’s planned utilization per week, per project (in hours)